Yankees vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .263 with six walks and an RBI.
+- Acuna has recorded at least one hit in three games in a row.
+During his last five outings he is batting .350 with a home run, five walks and three RBI.

 Acuna Recent Games